 If you want a quick refresher on a one-point perspective, check out the “Draw a cube in 1 point perspective” tutorial.

 What we are preparing here is to give a depth to our pumpkin face eyes and mouth, so you could see how thick the pumpkin skin is.

 Here is the reason for all our guidelines.
 Draw short lines from the outer corners of the eyes an all the points on the lower jaw of our pumpkin face.
-The angle for each line is different, but they all point to the same single point between the eyes – the vanishing point for our one p
+The angle for each line is different, but they all point to the same single point between the eyes – the vanishing point for our one point perspective.

 As mentioned before, you do not actually need to draw all the guidelines, only the short lines marked in red.
 The guidelines are there just to make it really obvious for you in which direction is each of the short lines is drawn.
 Let’s add all our side lines now.

 Now that we complete the inner sides of pumpkin’s eyes and mouth, we can finally see what are we drawing here.

 Let’s start with eyes: we draw lines parallel with the outer edge and bottom of the eye triangle.
 It is a mouthful when written down, but simple when you just look at the picture.

 Now for the mouth.
 Again, all the lines we are adding are parallel with the existing bottom zig-zag mouth line.
 We connect all the ends of our short perspective lines by redrawing the shape of the mouth a bit higher.

 Can you see what we have done here?
 Our pumpkin face is now carved from a thick pumpkin skin!

 Well, the rest of this tutorial is just easy sailing.
 All we are doing from now on is tracing our sketch and outlining the drawing.